-The Center for Health and Wellbeing (CHW), part of the Woodrow Wilson School, invites outstanding researchers to apply for Visiting Research Scholar appointments.
+The Center for Health and Wellbeing (CHW), part of the Princeton School of Public and International Affairs, invites outstanding researchers to apply for Visiting Research Scholar appointments.

 Applicants must have a doctorate or equivalent degree.
 The program is open to all regardless of citizenship, but it does not support work toward the completion of a degree.
-Visiting Research Scholars must be employed at an institution other than Princeton during their visit.
-Applicants who do not have a home institution from which to visit should refer to CHW advertisements for Postdoctoral Research Associates, defined as those within three years of receipt of the PhD or equivalent degree, and Associate Research Scholars, defined as those who received a PhD or equivalent degree more than three years ago.
+Typically, Visiting Research Scholars must be employed at an institution other than Princeton during their visit.
+In exceptional cases we consider applications from independent scholars when there is a high level of scholarly achievement.

 Applicants are evaluated on the basis of (1) the quality of their achievements in their field of specialization and their ability to benefit from the activities of CHW; (2) the significance of their proposed contribution to CHW's mission; and (3) the contribution they are likely to make to research in the future.

-Applicants must apply online at https://www.princeton.edu/acad-positions/position/14002 and submit a cover letter, a CV, a research paper, book chapter, or a dissertation chapter; a statement of no more than 1,500 words describing how you plan to use your time at Princeton; and a confidential statement indicating your current 12-month salary and what sources of financial support you are likely to have during your visit.
+Applicants must apply online at https://www.princeton.edu/acad-positions/position/22761 and submit a cover letter, a CV, a writing sample such as research paper, book chapter, or a dissertation chapter, a statement of no more than 1,500 words describing how you plan to use your time at Princeton, and a brief statement of anticipated salary support from the home institution for the 2022-2023 academic year.